Michael K. Schoenecke Leadership Institute

 Graduation: Institute Fellows will be recognized at the Southwest PCA Awards ceremony.

-The application period for the 2018 class of the Michael K. Schoenecke Leadership Institute closes December 1, 2017 (extended deadline).
+The application period for the 2019 class of the Michael K. Schoenecke Leadership Institute closes December 1, 2018.
 Individuals interested in applying should submit the following materials via the online application form.

 The application requires the names and contact information for three references, a cover letter describing your interest in the Leadership Institute, and a brief essay, not to exceed 1000 words, regarding your knowledge of and interest in Popular/American Culture Studies (filetypes accepted .doc, .docx, .txt, .rtf, .pdf).

 Submissions for the Michael K. Schoenecke Leadership Institute will open on October 1, 2018.